friedrich-de/AnimecardsWebsite/docs/ankicards.md

 ### Onomatopoeic or kana words.

 Kanji provide a semantic hint towards the meaning of the word.
 If this hint is missing entirely it may be much harder to remember the meaning without a context.
-To make these cards easier on you it does make sense to include a context snipped for clarification:
+To make these cards easier on you, it does make sense to include a context snipped for clarification:

 <figure>